How much will your concrete installation cost?

 Be prepared to tell the contractor the dimensions of the area you want to cover and details about the project.
 A concrete sidewalk is a very different job than a pool deck, so the more information you give, the more accurate your initial estimate.

-Check licenses and credentials
+Step 4: Check licenses and credentials.

 Before hiring anyone, research the licensing requirements in your state.
 In some states, you’ll want to make sure the pro has a concrete contracting license.

-Get free estimates
+Step 5: Get free estimates.

 When you reach out to a pro, ask if they will provide a free estimate.
 It can be helpful to get estimates from two or three contractors before you choose one.
 That way, you’ll be able to compare the project cost and ensure you’re getting the best price.

-Find a concrete contractor near you
+Find a concrete contractor near you.

 Every concrete project is different depending on the amount of labor you need, the state of your soil and your design choices — there is no one-size-fits-all price.
 If you need help planning your project and estimating prices, reach out to several local concrete contractors on Thumbtack today.